Shriraj3108/retailmart_analytics/07_documentation/README.md

 ## 🎯 Project Overview

 This project demonstrates enterprise-grade SQL analytics capabilities, transforming raw retail data into actionable business insights.
-Built as the capstone project for AccioJob SQL Bootcamp, it showcases real-world data engineering and analytics patterns used at companies like Flipkart, Amazon, and Swiggy.
+It showcases real-world data engineering and analytics patterns used at companies like Flipkart, Amazon, and Swiggy.

 ### Key Features